Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Current formulations of the antenna contribution to the RC -factor

+Let us consider the case of an antenna located within the diffuse field generated inside an RC (Fig.~\ref{fig:loadedscatt}).
+In that case, the RC composite $Q$-factor can be expressed as

-An antenna illumated by incoming waves can be seen as a loaded scatterer, i.e., an antenna (input impedance $Z_{\mathrm{A}}$) terminated by an load impedance $Z_{\mathrm{L}}$ as it can be seen in Fig.~\ref{fig:loadedscatt}.
-In terms of antenna properties, such a system is characterized by two parameters, namely the reflection coefficient $\Gamma_{\mathrm{L}}$ and the antenna radiation efficiency $e_{\mathrm{r}}$.
-On the one hand, the reflection coefficient quantifies the reflection that occurs between the antenna and the load and is given by $\Gamma_{\mathrm{L}}=(Z_{\mathrm{L}}-Z_{\mathrm{A}}^{*})/(Z_{\mathrm{L}}+Z_{\mathrm{A}})$ where the superscript $^{*}$ stands for the complex conjugate.
-On the other hand, the antenna radiation efficiency, denoted here $e_{\mathrm{r}},$ is defined (in the transmitting case) as the ratio of the total power radiated by an antenna to the net power accepted by the antenna from a transmitter of impedance $Z_{\mathrm{L}}$ that would be connected to the antenna port \cite{IEEE2014}, and is therefore independent of $\Gamma_{\mathrm{L}}$.
-Based on these two antenna characteristics, a first model of antenna $Q$-factor within the diffuse field of an RC has been derived by D.~Hill in \cite{Hill1998} such as
+where $Q_{\mathrm{empty}}$ is the chamber $Q$-factor without the antenna inside, and $Q_{\mathrm{a}}$ is the antenna contribution to the RC $Q$-factor.
+The antenna can be viewed as a loaded scatterer, i.e., an antenna with input impedance $Z_{\mathrm{A}}$ terminated by a load impedance $Z_{\mathrm{L}}$.
+In terms of antenna properties, such a system is characterized by two key parameters: the reflection coefficient $\Gamma_{\mathrm{L}}$ and the antenna radiation efficiency $e_{\mathrm{r}}$.
+On the one hand, the reflection coefficient quantifies the reflection that occurs between the antenna and the load and is given by $\Gamma_{\mathrm{L}}=(Z_{\mathrm{L}}-Z_{\mathrm{A}}^{*})/(Z_{\mathrm{L}}+Z_{\mathrm{A}})$ where the superscript $^{*}$ denotes the complex conjugate.
+On the other hand, the antenna radiation efficiency, denoted here $e_{\mathrm{r}},$ is defined (in the transmitting case) as the ratio of the total power radiated by the antenna to the net power accepted from a transmitter with impedance $Z_{\mathrm{L}}$ connected to the antenna port \cite{IEEE2014}.
+Consequently, $e_{\mathrm{r}}$ is independent of $\Gamma_{\mathrm{L}}$.

+Based on these two antenna characteristics, an initial model for the antenna's contribution to the RC $Q$-factor was derived by D.~Hill in \cite{Hill1998} as follows: